marcelomedici91/Irish-Rail-_Train-Check---API/README.md

 - Based on user input for origin, destination, date, and time

 ---
-# Example about how to make a search
+# Example of how to make a query
 - Origen: Heuston
 - Destination_Station: Kildare
 - Date (DD MMM YYYY): 06/08/2025